 In addition, you will have to pay for your solicitor’s services as they are responsible for conducting all of the legal paperwork on your behalf.

 Pest and building inspections will also need to be paid.
 These are usually conducted by qualified inspectors before exchanging contracts, at your expense.

 Finally, there will be other, small expenses like removalist fees, new furniture, and packing materials to name but a few.

 As you can see, there are a lot of expenses associated with buying property, so it good to have a financial buffer in place to help you foot the bills.

-If you would like to more savings tips, call Mortgage Choice today on 13 66 78.
+If you would like to know more about the home buying process and the costs associated, give Mortgage Choice a call today on 13 66 78.